prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ### Step 1: Register the adapter as supporting video

-Add the `supportedMediaTypes` argument to the spec object, and make sure `video` is in the list:
+Add the `supportedMediaTypes` argument to the spec object, and make sure VIDEO is in the list:

 {% highlight js %}

 export const spec = {
     code: BIDDER_CODE,
-    supportedMediaTypes: ['video'],
+    supportedMediaTypes: [VIDEO],
     ...
 }